 - Some OIT graduates have reported reactions during maintenance if they don’t follow the rest period

-- People do experience reactions (even anaphylactic ones) after they have reached maintenance (EVEN if they have followed the rest period!)
+- People do experience reactions (even anaphylactic ones) after they have reached maintenance (EVEN if they have followed the rest period!) and even some with very low IGE numbers

 - Hormonal changes (during puberty or periods) can sometimes cause reactions